-

 Good practice in relation to chief executive performance management includes:

-- addressing problems early, for instance by the chair communicating and discussing non-performance concerns; and
+- addressing problems early, for instance by the chair communicating and discussing non-performance concerns

 - a formal performance evaluation process, managed by the board chair.